Unit Bylaw Guidelines and Other Useful Information

 Guidelines and Information

-C&B has developed language that is legal and consistent with the Society's governing documents.
+C&B has developed language that is legal and consistent with the ACS Governing Documents (Bulletin 5): www.acs.org/bulletin5.
 The most frequently requested documents are available at the links below.

 Standard bylaws review process - brief overview

-The unit’s Executive Committee usually appoints one person to be in charge of proposed bylaw changes; they would go through their current bylaws, comparing them against recommended language that's in the MODEL BYLAWS, and mark up proposed changes using Track Changes or a similar editing tool; the proposed bylaws are then sent to firstname.lastname@example.org, and a C&B Subcommittee does an in-depth review (3-4 months); C&B sends to officers the C&B Preliminary Report, which includes required and recommended changes.
+The first step is to request a Word document of the unit's current bylaws.
+C&B will present options for updating the unit's bylaws, including recommending the expedited bylaw review process if the unit is not incorporated.
+The unit’s Executive Committee usually appoints one person to be in charge of proposed bylaw changes and to work with C&B. If necessary, they would go through their current bylaws, comparing them with language in the MODEL BYLAWS, and mark up proposed changes using Track Changes or a similar editing tool; the proposed bylaws are then sent to email@example.com, and if the expedited process is not used, a C&B Subcommittee does an in-depth review (about 3 months); C&B sends to officers the C&B Preliminary Report, which includes required and recommended changes.
 The Executive Committee makes the changes and their members vote according to their CURRENT bylaws.
 Results are sent back to C&B, which certifies the bylaws on behalf of Council.
-The entire process can take as little as 6 months or up to a year or more, depending mostly on how long it takes the Division or Local Section to prepare the bylaws, based on C&B's input, and then for the members to vote.
+The entire process can take as little as a few months or up to a year or more, depending mostly on how long it takes the Division or Local Section to prepare the bylaws based on C&B's input, and then for the members to vote and the results sent back to C&B.

 Expedited bylaws review process - brief overview